sparkflows/sparkflows-docs/docs/user-guide/user-guide/data_profile.rst

 Go to the Projects Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Go to project page where you need to create dataset or already have existing.
+Go to project page where you want to create dataset or already have existing.

 select ``dataset`` tab.